Fair Integral Network Flows: Introduction

-In \cite{FM19partA} and \cite{FM19partB}, the present authors solved the discrete counterpart of Megiddo's problem when the capacity function $g$ is integral and one is interested in finding an integral max-flow whose restriction to the set $S_{A}$ of edges leaving $s$ is increasingly maximal.
-This was actually a consequence of the more general result concerning dec-min elements of an M-convex set (where an M-convex set, by definition, is the set of integral elements of an integral base-polyhedron).
+In \cite{FM21partA} and \cite{FM21partB}, the present authors solved the discrete counterpart of Megiddo's problem when the capacity function $g$ is integral and one is interested in finding an integral max-flow whose restriction to the set $S_{A}$ of edges leaving $s$ is increasingly maximal.
+This was actually a consequence of the more general result concerning dec-min elements of an M-convex set (where an M-convex set \cite{Mdcasiam}, by definition, is the set of integral elements of an integral base-polyhedron).
 Among others, it was proved that an element $z$ is decreasingly minimal if and only if $z$ is increasingly maximal.
+It was also proved in \cite{FM21partA} that an element $z$ of an M-convex set is dec-min if and only if $z$ is square-sum minimizer.
 A strongly polynomial algorithm was also developed for finding a dec-min element.
 Since the restrictions of max-flows to $S_{A}$ form a base-polyhedron, this gives an algorithm to find an integral max-flow which is decreasingly minimal (and increasingly maximal) when restricted to $S_{A}$.

 A closely related previous work is due to Kaibel, Onn, and Sarrabezolles \cite{KOS}.
 They considered (in an equivalent formulation) the problem of finding an integer-valued uncapacitated $st$-flow with specified flow-amount $K$ which is decreasingly minimal on the whole edge-set $A$.
 They developed an algorithm which is polynomial in the size of digraph $D=(V,A)$ plus the value of $K$ but is not polynomial in the size of number $K$ (which is roughly $\lceil \log K\rceil $).
 This is analogous to the well-known characteristic of the classic Ford--Fulkerson max-flow algorithm \cite{Ford-Fulkerson}, where the running time is proportional to the largest value $g_{\max}$ of the capacity function $g$, and therefore this algorithm is not polynomial (unless $g_{\max}$ is small in the sense that it is bounded by a polynomial of $\vert A\vert $).
 It should also be mentioned that Kaibel et al. considered exclusively the uncapacitated $st$-flow problem, where no capacity (upper-bound) restrictions are imposed on the edges.
 (For example, the flow-value on any edge is allowed to be $K$.)